Deep learning in business analytics and operations research: Models, applications and managerial implications: Mathematical background: From neural networks to deep learning

 Traditional machine learning is limited to input vectors $\bm{x} \in \mathbb{R}^m$ of a fixed dimension $m$.
 This is rarely suited for sequences, which do not fit into such a structure of fixed size, since they entail varying lengths, ranging between 1 and an arbitrary number of elements.
 For this reason, sequence learning requires a problem specification whereby $f_\text{RNN} : \mathbb{X} \rightarrow \mathbb{Y}$ can handle input from $\mathbb{X} = \left\{ \mathbb{R}, \mathbb{R} \times \mathbb{R}, \mathbb{R}^3, \ldots \right\}$.
 In other words, this formalization takes sequences $\bm{x}_i = \left[ x^{(i)}_1, \ldots, x^{(i)}_{\tau_i} \right]$ as input, but each with its own length $\tau_i$.
 Prominent examples of sequential data in practical application include time series or natural language (where the running text is represented as a series of words or characters).

 Recurrent neural networks are specifically developed to handle such sequential input.
 They iterate over input sequences $\bm{x}_i$ without making assumptions regarding the length of the sequence.
-Hence, the same neural network is applied to each element in the sequence; see \Cref{fig:RNN_unrolled}.
-Here the caveat is that the neural networks are not only fed with the current element in the sequence, but also with the hidden layer from the neural network belonging to the previous sequence element.
-As a result, the recurrent structure allows for the passage of information onwards from one neural network to another.
+Hence, the same weights of the neural network are applied to process each element in the sequence; see \Cref{fig:RNN_unrolled}.
+Here the neural network not only processes the current element in the sequence, but also draws upon the hidden layer of the previous element in the sequence.
+As a result, the recurrent structure allows to pass information onwards while iterating over the sequence.
 This implicitly creates a \textquote{state} whereby information is stored and accumulated.
 It thus encodes the whole sequence in the hidden layer $h^{(i)}_\tau$ of the last neural network.

 Mathematically, the network input for element $k \in \{ 1,\dots, \tau_i \}$ is given by a concatenation between the current element $x^{(i)}_k$ and the previous hidden state $h^{(i)}_{k-1}$, \ie $[x^{(i)}_k,h^{(i)}_{k-1}]$.
 The recurrent neural network thus computes